Overview of Access Control¶

 Conversely, if a custom role is not assigned to SYSADMIN through a role hierarchy, the system administrators will not be able to manage the objects owned by the role.
 Only those roles granted the MANAGE GRANTS privilege (typically only the SECURITYADMIN role) will see the objects and be able to modify their access grants.

 For each securable object, there is a set of privileges that can be granted on it.
-Privileges are always defined as a privilege on a specified, existing object (e.g. CREATE TABLE privilege on
+For existing objects, privileges must be granted on individual objects, e.g. the SELECT privilege on the

 Role Hierarchy and Privilege Inheritance¶